 Get a generator set

-I hate to say this; it is scaly hard to enjoy a good life in Nigeria without having a generator.
+I hate to say this, but it is hard to enjoy a good life in Nigeria without having a generator.
 This saddens me because I am not a fan of generators at all.
-I am an “anti” against it.
+I am an “anti-generator” person.
 If you are fortunate to have a good and stable power supply in your environment, then this might not be your headache.

 However, if you happen to reside in an area with an epileptic power supply, just like most places in the county, then getting a good generator set might be a must for you.
 Well, not a must!
 Just a reasonable consideration.

 If you use AC, you will need to consider this when choosing the type of generator you will buy.
 A generator of 25 Kw should power your home office space AC.
 And if you do not use AC, you should go for the medium size except you have a large house to power or another essential home electrical equipment.

 Subscribe to our YouTube channel to participate in webinars that feature successful Nigerian freelancers sharing their success tips for free